bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get product gift wrapping options

 You can query gift wrapping options that are available for a product.
-The example query shows how to query gift wrapping options for the specified product:
+The following example retrieves gift wrapping options for the specified product:

 <!--
 type: tab